An9i3/Annie_Template_Portfolio/index.md

 - Using the breadboard ground and voltage
 - Use aligator clips for the LED wire part (unless you are sautering of course)
 - Use a hot glue gun that actually works (mine kept leaking the glue out)
+- You can alway ask for advice
-- Be pround of what you make, it's your creation so be proud of it!
+- Be proud of what you make, it's your creation so be proud of it!